VokurkaA/zarovka/README.md

 ## 🧐 About <a name="about"></a>

-Žárovka is a school project designed to showcase my work.
-It allows users to explore the team of architects, view their work, and contact them directly.
-The website is designed to provide a seamless and informative experience for anyone interested in architecture.
+This website is a school project designed to showcase my work.
+It expands on the original website of Žárovka architekti and allows users to explore their team, view their work, and contact them directly.
+The website is designed to provide a seamless and informative experience for anyone interested.

 ## 🏁 Getting Started <a name="getting_started"></a>